-At the confluence of the Lehigh and Delaware Rivers sits the scenic riverside town of Easton, PA, the gateway to Pennsylvania's Lehigh Valley.
+At the confluence of the Lehigh and Delaware Rivers sits the scenic riverside town of Easton, Pa., the gateway to Pennsylvania's Lehigh Valley.
 Easton is also home to Weyerbacher Brewing Company.
 Founded in 1995 by Dan and Sue Weirback, this craft brewery specializes in full-bodied and full-flavored beers.
 It's a perfect place to start on the hoppy trail to PA beer glory.
-Weyerbacher is well known for its Merry Monks Belgian-Style Golden Ale, a World Beer Cup Bronze Medal Winner in 2010, its fall seasonal Imperial Pumpkin Ale, also a Bronze Medal Winner in 2010 at the Great American Beer Festival.
-And you can't miss the Blithering Idiot Barleywine-Style Ale.
-The Idiotstands as a Beer Judge Certification Program benchmark for English Barleywines.
-It's a must try.
+Weyerbacher is well known for its Merry Monks Belgian-Style Golden Ale, a World Beer Cup Bronze Medal...
+Read More >

 Get back on the road and head west into the scenic Lehigh Valley and to the historic and picturesque town of Bethlehem.
 In addition to great shopping, dining, and sightseeing, try your luck at the new Sands Casino before or after dinner.Read More >

 Yes, of course you'll be eating at another local brewery!
-Bethlehem Brew Works whips up even more PA favorites in Lehigh Valley, while perfectly capturing the essence of the town's steel-town history.
-Their signature beers include the Steelworker's Oatmeal Stout, Valley Golden,and Steelgarded Wit.
+Bethlehem Brew Works whips up even more PA favorites in Lehigh Valley, while perfectly capturing the essence of the steel-town history.
+Their signature beers include the Steelworker's Oatmeal Stout, Valley Golden and Steelgarded Wit.
 Sample their beer and cheese soup, the "BREW"schetta, and the pulled pork sandwich.
 Come hungry and thirsty.
 Leave happy.Read More >

 Restored to its original 1922 splendor, Historic Hotel Bethlehem provides a night of world-class service, charming lobby and common areas, and comfortable accommodations.
 It’s conveniently located in the heart of the historic district of Bethlehem, a happy place to spend your first night on the hoppy trail.Read More >

-That's Denver, PA, by the way.
+That's Denver, Pa., by the way.
 Grab some dinner there at Zia's, not far from Stoudt's.
-Their Victorian-style pub and sports bar offers up an eclectic mix of draft brews, not too mention an outdoor deck if the weather permits.Read More >
+Their Victorian-style pub and sports bar offers up an eclectic mix of draft brews, not to mention an outdoor deck if the weather permits.Read More >

 Jerry's Classic Cars and Collectibles Museum